-If you expect your portfolio to average a 7.7% return, you might estimate that you can withdraw 5% a year and continue to watch your portfolio grow.
-You would withdraw 5% of the starting portfolio value each year even if the account didn't earn 5% that year.
+If you expect your portfolio to average a 7.7% return, you might estimate that you can withdraw 5% per year and continue to watch your portfolio grow.
+You would withdraw 5% of the starting portfolio value each year, even if the account didn't earn 5% that year.

-You should expect monthly, quarterly, and annual volatility, so there would be times where your investments were worth less than they were the year before.
-But this volatility is part of the plan if you're investing based on a long-term expected return.
+You should expect monthly, quarterly, and annual volatility, so there would be times when your investments were worth less than they were the year before, but that volatility is part of the plan if you're investing based on a long-term expected return.
 If the portfolio underperforms its target return for an extended period of time, you would need to begin withdrawing less.

-Has historically worked if you stick with a disciplined plan
+Has historically worked for those who stick with a disciplined plan

 Flexibility to adjust your withdrawals or spend some principal if necessary

 Requires less capital if your expected return is higher than it would be using a guaranteed outcome approach

 No guarantee that this approach will deliver your expected return

-May need to forego inflation raises or reduce withdrawals
+May need to forgo inflation raises or reduce withdrawals

 Requires more management than some other approaches

-Many people think that their retirement income plan should entail living off the interest that their investments generate, but this can be difficult in a low-interest-rate environment.
-If a CD is paying just 2% to 3%, you could see your income from that asset drop from $6,000 a year down to $2,000 a year if you had $100,000 invested.
+Many people think that their retirement income plan should entail living off the interest that their investments generate, but that can be difficult in a low-interest-rate environment.
+If a CD is paying just 2% to 3%, you could see your income from that asset drop from $6,000 per year down to $2,000 per year if you had $100,000 invested.

 Lower-risk, interest-bearing investments include CDs, government bonds, AA-rated or higher corporate and municipal bonds, and blue-chip dividend-paying stocks.

 If you abandon lower-risk, interest-bearing investments for higher-yield investments, you then run the risk that the dividend may be reduced.
-This would immediately lead to a decrease in the principal value of the income-producing investment, and it can happen suddenly, leaving you little time to plan.
+That would immediately lead to a decrease in the principal value of the income-producing investment, and it can happen suddenly, leaving you little time to plan.

 Principal remains intact if safe investments are used